puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 For more information about working with the puppetlabs-ntp module, check out our [How to Manage NTP](http://puppetlabs.com/webinars/how-manage-ntp) webinar.

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided online lessons.
-We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.
+We've noted a few below.
+Head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.

 * [Learning Puppet](http://docs.puppetlabs.com/learning/) is a series of exercises on various core topics about deploying and using Puppet.
 * The Puppet Labs workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
 You can sign up at the [learning page](https://puppetlabs.com/learn).